Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

         parsl.load()  #  (1)!
         ```

         1. It is necessary to instantiate a Parsl configuration before running Parsl workflows.
-This command loads the default (local) configuration.
+This command loads the default (local) configuration and only needs to be done once.

     ```python
     import parsl